fluffy/spad/gettingStarted.md

-To figure out what IP addresses are used by the service example.com, the first step is to form the query URL by constructing and point at ".well-known/spad/v0/transports".
+To figure out what IP addresses are used by the service example.com, the first step is to form the query URL by constructing an endpoint at ".well-known/spad/v0/transports".

+An HTTPS GET query is done that to that URL.

 ~~~
 curl https://example.com/.well-known/spad/v0/transports
 ~~~

-An HTTPS GET query is done that to that URL.
 The responses would be a JSON result that could looks like

 {{gen/example1.json.md}}